Texas Teenager Purchased Nearly 200 Flowers So Every Girl In His School Would Get A Valentine

 “He handed me a flower and I thought it was really special because not everyone gets a flower on Valentine’s Day,” she said.

 It wasn’t just teen girls who were struck by the lad’s kind gesture.
-Gordon writes that she’s been hearing from adult women as well.
+Gordon noted that she’s been hearing from adult women as well.

 “We’ve gotten several messages from older women around their 30s and 40s saying thank you and that Jayme’s their hero because they were that girl that never received a flower,” Gordon said.